 The list of available templates can be found in.
 There you can also add your own templates or modify any existing ones.

 IntelliJ IDEA can analyze dependencies, data flows, and stack traces, find duplicates, and evaluate code quality.
 You can check available options in themenu.

 Just like in NetBeans, you can use code inspections to detect anomalous code.
-In IntelliJ IDEA, inspections are highly customizable: you can disable them, suppress for the specific piece of code, change their severity levels, and create custom inspections.
+In IntelliJ IDEA, inspections are highly customizable: you can disable them, suppress them for a specific piece of code, change their severity levels, and create custom inspections.
 For more information, refer to Code inspections.

 In NetBeans, the Action Items tab displays TODO comments, code problems, and compiler errors.
 In IntelliJ IDEA, you can get similar information using the following tool windows:

 Just like in NetBeans, when you place the caret at a symbol, IntelliJ IDEA highlights all usages of this symbol in the current file.
-In IntelliJ IDEA, you can use the Highlight on Caret Movement option to enable and disable highlighting matched braces, current scope, and usages of element at caret.
-For more information, see Disable automatic highlighting of usages.
+In IntelliJ IDEA, you can use the Highlight on Caret Movement option to enable and disable highlighting matched braces, current scope, and usages of the element at the caret.
+For more information, refer to Disable automatic highlighting of usages.

-If you want to keep highlighting occurrences of a code element while moving the cursor away from it (Keep Marks option in NetBeans), in IntelliJ IDEA you can press Ctrl+Shift+F7.
+If you want to keep highlighting occurrences of a code element while moving the caret away from it (Keep Marks option in NetBeans), in IntelliJ IDEA you can press Ctrl+Shift+F7.